quadram-institute-bioscience/LoRTIS/readme.md

 # 2. Demultiplex and trim the reads
 Run the preprocessing docker image (qcat, trim/flip reads)
+<b>Note: This typically takes 5-10 hours, most of this time is used by qcat</b>

 # 3. Bio-Tradis with Minimap2
 Run the new version of BioTradis with Minimap2